A Single Particle Model with Electrolyte and Side Reactions for degradation of lithium-ion batteries: Derivation of the SPMe+SR

 \subsection{Asymptotic reduction}

 We now proceed to perform the asymptotic reduction of the model presented in the previous section.
-We perform the expansion in the limit of large $\lambda$ so we define our small parameter as $\lambda^{-1} \ll 1$ (which physically means small deviations from the equilibrium potential).
+We perform the expansion in the limit of large $\lambda$ so we define our small parameter as $\lambda^{-1} \ll 1$ (which physically means small deviations from the equilibrium potential, also known as overpotentials).
 Then, we expand the variables of the model in powers of $\lambda^{-1}$ using the notation

 and similarly for the other variables.

 \paragraph{Leading-order electrode potential} Before starting the asymptotic expansion note that, integrating \eqref{eq:DFN+SR_ND_resc_e} and using the electrode current boundary conditions in \eqref{eq:DFN+SR_ND_resc_BC}, we can determine